Skip to Content Top

 When To Call The Professionals To Repair Roof Flashing

-Some homeowners feel unsure about whether they should call their local roofing company to fix their flashing.
+Some homeowners feel unsure about whether they should call their local residential roofing company to fix their flashing.
 Many of them do not even know what flashing is.
 For those homeowners who do understand what their flashing does, they can look for the following signs that their flashing needs repairs:

 • Roof leaks and water damage